Information to show how we are funded and where we invest our income.

 Value for money in this context is therefore about an efficient operating model and in keeping administration and overhead costs low.
 It should however be borne in mind that ‘admin costs’ include functions such as finance, human resources and IT services, student recruitment and admissions, without which it would not be possible for the University to function.

-In the past two years for which data is available, the level of admin costs as a proportion of the University’s expenditure has reduced from 18.0% to 17.3%, which has remained stable and continues to deliver effective support services.
+The level of admin costs as a proportion of the University’s expenditure has remained at 17.3% for a second year and continues to deliver effective support services.

 Financial statements